 Understand You’re Both in the Same Boat

 Everyone is stressed, these days.
-Everyone feels irritated at times, and a bit stir-crazy.
+Everyone feels irritated at times, and a bit stir-crazy in isolation.
 Much of this has nothing to do with your relationship.
 However, people tend to take out their frustrations on the person closest to them.

 Resist this temptation.
 Taking things out on your partner will not make you feel better.
 In fact, the guilt you feel from doing so will likely only make you feel worse.